 Although many events and situations can contribute to workplace trauma, here are the most common causes:

-Harassment or verbal abuse: Being yelled at, demeaned, or patronized (especially in front of others)
+Harassment or verbal abuse: Being yelled at, demeaned, or patronized (especially in front of others).

-Bullying: Others abusing power to intimidate, degrade, humiliate, or threaten
+Bullying: Others abusing power to intimidate, degrade, humiliate, or threaten.

-Being laid off: Losing your job, especially when it was no fault of your own and simply the result of a company restructuring
+Being laid off: Losing your job, especially when it was no fault of your own and simply the result of a company restructuring.

-Job insecurity: Thinking you could lose your job, which can come from layoffs happening around you, fearing your role becomes obsolete, or feeling inadequate
+Job insecurity: Thinking you could lose your job, which can come from layoffs happening around you, fearing your role becomes obsolete, or feeling inadequate.

-Sudden role/responsibility changes: Feeling insecure, uncertain, or panicked after sudden changes to your activities and responsibilities
+Sudden role/responsibility changes: Feeling insecure, uncertain, or panicked after sudden changes to your activities and responsibilities.

-Violence or physical abuse: Physical harm, property damage, or even sexual abuse
+Violence or physical abuse: Physical harm, property damage, or even sexual abuse.

-Accidents or injuries at work: Hazardous conditions such as poor working environments or on-the-job risks (e.g., construction or factory accidents)
+Accidents or injuries at work: Hazardous conditions such as poor working environments or on-the-job risks (e.g., construction or factory accidents).

-Serious injury or death of a colleague: Witnessing or being involved in a colleague’s accident, injury, or death
+Serious injury or death of a colleague: Witnessing or being involved in a colleague’s accident, injury, or death.

-Natural disaster on the job: Experiencing a fire, earthquake, or hurricane during work
+Natural disaster on the job: Experiencing a fire, earthquake, or hurricane during work.

-Job roles that deal with tragedy and death: Working closely with death, tragedy, and accidents in frontline roles such as doctors, nurses, EMTs, rescue workers, and other first responders
+Job roles that deal with tragedy and death: Working closely with death, tragedy, and accidents in frontline roles – such as doctors, nurses, EMTs, rescue workers, and other first responders.

-As an example, let’s examine the issue of job insecurity.
+As an example, let’s examine workplace bullying.

 Career trauma has many symptoms and signs similar to PTSD, anxiety, and depression.Â